dtzxporter/DTZxPorterLanding/_tools/diver.md

 - 1.02 - Fixed export of a very small group of models that have hilarious data.
 All models should export correctly as of now.
 - 1.10 - Initial support for exporting animations, 65% are currently exportable.
 - 1.12 - Support for more animation types.
 Add support for loading an asset name database `assets.pndb` if one exists next to the application.
+- 1.13 - Support for exporting sounds (as wem) and sound banks (as bnk).